 Papers and articles relating to current research include Modernising live electronics technology in the works of Jonathan Harvey [ICMC Proceedings, Barcelona 2005], Modernising musical works involving Yamaha DX based synthesis: a case study [Organised Sound, vol 11 no 3, December 2006], both written in collaboration with J. Bullock, A novel approach to music with live electronics [Nordic Sounds, No. 4 December 2006], Sustainability of live electronic music in the Integra project [Melecon IEEE Proceedings, Ajaccio 2008] with J. Bullock and H. Frisk, Towards a humane graphical user interface for live electronic music [NIME Proceedings, Pittsburgh 2009] and Live Electronics in Practice: Approaches to training professional performers [Organised Sound, vol 18 no 2, August 2013].

 In 2011 I completed an MBA at Warwick Business School with a dissertation on a sustainable model for higher music education, and in the last five years I have become more involved in the management of Birmingham Conservatoire, overseeing strategic projects and the expansion of our international activities in China, South Africa and South America.
-I am also directly involved in the design and construction of a new building for the Conservatoire, due to open in 2017.
+I was also directly involved in the design and construction of the new building for the Conservatoire that was opened in September 2017.